ShaMcP/marine-intelligence-platform/README.md

-# marine-intelligence-platform
+# PLatform Architecture

-A Databricks-based lakehouse platform delivering analytic and AI ready marine and climate data products.
+This dirrectory contains documentation and diagrams describing the architecture of the Maribe Intelligence PLatform.

+The platform is built using lakehouse architecture (Bronze, Silver, Gold) to support analystics and AI workloads.

+Further documentation and diagrams will be added as the platform evolves.